 I can teach you how to travel for free for large trips.

-I can teach you how to make tiramisù, pesto, sugo alla bolognese, purée, and the cooking point of pasta "al dente".
+I can teach you how to make yogurt, tiramisù, pesto, sugo alla bolognese, purée, pizza, bread, and the cooking point of pasta "al dente".

 I can teach you how to take a good photo or to make a good video.

-I can teach how to fix a furniture or an electric device in the house.
+I can teach how to fix a furniture or an electric device in your home.

 I can teach you how to treat children.